FThompson/Gamepads.js/README.md

 ### GamepadMappings.js Extension

-This library contains an extension, `gamepad-mappings.js`, which maps gamepad button indices to button image icons.
+This library contains an extension, `gamepad-mappings.js`, which maps gamepad indices to button image icons.
 This extension is shipped separately from the core `gamepads.js` due to its size and can be downloaded as `gamepad-mappings.js.zip` in the Releases tab [here](https://github.com/FThompson/Gamepads.js/releases).
-This ZIP archive contains both the `gamepad-mappings.js` script and the button images.
+This ZIP archive contains the `gamepad-mappings.js` script and a folder containing the button images.

 The `gamepad-mappings.js` file is also available on jsDelivr CDN.